 Status Quo Is God: Averted in some aspects, played straight in others.
-As of the sixth game, the storyline spans 23 years and it shows: technology evolves, characters age and some are outright Killed Off for Real.
+As of the sixth game, the storyline has spanned 23 years and it shows: technology evolves, characters age and some are outright Killed Off for Real.
 However, some older character plots (not to mention physical appearances) seem to be stuck in perpetual limbo, perhaps because they've been around for a long while and nobody has any idea what to do with them (Paul wants to win the tournament, Law's short on money, Hwoarang has a rivalry with Jin, Xiaoyu has a crush on Jin, Nina & Anna haveissues...)

-Superpowered Evil Side: Devil Jin and, uh, Devil himself, being Kayuza's actual evil conscience.
-Unknown, too, as of Tag 2.
+Superpowered Evil Side: Devil Jin and, uh, Devil himself, being Kazuya's actual evil conscience.
+Unknown, of Jun, as of Tag 2.

 Take That: Bob is a Take That at tournament players who called Hwoarang "Bob" because they couldn't pronounce his name.

-The final Combot missions are again Ryu, Ken and Akuma, who bloat up beyond Bob's dimensions and become worthless as you deal damage until they explode into chickens.
+The final Combot missions are against Ryu, Ken and Akuma, who bloat up beyond Bob's dimensions and become worthless as you deal damage until they explode into chickens.
 Take That indeed.
 Violet also carelessly dismisses them as no-name celebrities.

-The Computer Is a Cheating Bastard: Namco Bandai's recent habit of making the end bosses ridiculously overpowered.
+The Computer Is a Cheating Bastard: Namco Bandai's habit of making the end bosses ridiculously overpowered.
 Jinpachi from Tekken 5 and Azazel from Tekken 6 come to mind.
 Jun and Unknown in Tag 2 continue the tradition.

 Time Skip: Nineteen years between Tekken 2 and Tekken 3.
 4 then jumps ahead another two years.

-Translation Convention: Tekken 6 has the character speaking in different languages (Bear!) and perfectly understanding each other.
+Translation Convention: Tekken 6 has some characters speaking in different languages (Bear!) and perfectly understanding each other.
 Thank Namco there's subtitles.

-Taken Up to Eleven in Tekken Tag 2, now almost every single character is speaking their native language, not just a variant of english, japanese and chinese from the previous games.
+Taken Up to Eleven in Tekken Tag 2, now almost every single character is speaking their native language, not just a variant of English, Japanese and Chinese from the previous games.
 Particularly, Lili, Leo, Miguel, Eddy and Christie used to be English speakers before Tag 2.

 Jin's actually aware that Hwoarang wants a piece of him (in fact, he even remembers why) but he simply can't be bogged down with matters like this.
 It's an unusual case of It's Not You, It's My Enemies that applies to a rival rather than a loved one.